Laura from St. Louis shows how simple it can be to start having discussions with clients about annuities.

 Laura is also finding that patience is a virtue when talking to clients about their money.

-Earlier this week she had an appointment to discuss a $123,000 annuity.
-As the discussion progressed and the client revealed more about her situation, Laura uncovered another $160,000 the client didn’t believe was working as hard for her as it should.
+Earlier this week she had an appointment to discuss a $124,000 annuity.
+As the discussion progressed and the client revealed more about her situation, Laura uncovered another $160,000 the client didn’t believe was working as hard for her as it should to support her earnings power.

 The client wasn’t hiding it… she just didn’t put two and two together that it should be part of the discussion.